 The Procter & Gamble internship — a great way to jumpstart your career with the company — can take place with one brand or in one discipline depending on the type of job you are applying for.

 The application process for positions of all levels, including the P&G internship, involves a number of different exercises.
 However, do not expect a Procter & Gamble assessment centre; they are not currently used in the recruitment process.

 This is a fairly basic online application form.
 Upload your CV as well as additional personal information.
 You may also upload any other job-related documentation.
 Use this opportunity to make sure your application stands out from the crowd.
 Ensure the CV you upload is accurate, that it is tailored to Procter & Gamble, and that it puts you forward in the best way.

 If your application is successful, you will advance to the the Procter & Gamble reasoning tests.

 The first Procter & Gamble test you will receive online is the P&G Success Drivers Assessment.
 It takes about 30 minutes to complete.
 This assessment uses your responses to work-related activities to evaluate you against the P&G competencies.

 These three competencies will be assessed throughout the application process, so it is particularly necessary to keep them in mind.

 If you pass this assessment, you will be asked to take the P&G reasoning tests.

-The P&G aptitude test includes an assortment of multiple choice numerical, verbal, and abstract reasoning questions.
+The P&G aptitude tests include an assortment of multiple-choice numerical, verbal, and abstract reasoning questions.
 Some common questions types include math word problems and reading comprehension.
 The test contains a total of 15 questions, giving you an average of 2 and a half minutes to complete each question.

 This P&G test is a verbal reasoning test that assesses your ability to think in a logical manner.
 You are given a paragraph of text from which you must draw a valid conclusion.
 Your responses must be drawn from the information presented in the text only; no outside knowledge is allowed.
 Prepare for your test with our P&G practice pack.